AZephyer/azephyer.github.io/README.md

     ```

 ## Usage
-To view the website locally, simply open the `index.html` file in your preferred web browser.
+To view the website locally, open the `index.html` file in your web browser.

 ### Features
-- **Service Pages:** Detailed descriptions of services offered, with interactive elements to explore more about each service.
+- **Service Pages:** Detailed descriptions of mediation services with interactive elements.
-- **Resource & Blog Section:** Curated articles and resources with filters for categories such as Introspection and Personal Development.
+- **Resource & Blog Section:** Articles and resources are categorized for easy access.
-- **Booking and Scheduling:** Integrated functionality for clients to schedule consultations and sessions online.
+- **Booking and Scheduling:** Clients can schedule consultations and sessions online.
-- **FAQ Section:** Expanded to address common queries about services, methodologies, and client concerns.
-- **Responsive Design:** Fully optimized for viewing on desktops, tablets, and mobile devices.
+- **Responsive Design:** Optimized for use on desktops, tablets, and mobile devices.

+## Under Development
+This website is currently under active development.
+The current focus is on enhancing user interaction, improving accessibility, and expanding content.

 ## Publishing with GitHub Pages
-This repository is configured to host the website using GitHub Pages, making updates live immediately upon pushing to the `main` branch.
+The website is hosted using GitHub Pages, and updates are deployed directly from the `main` branch.

 - **URL:** [https://azephyer.github.io](https://azephyer.github.io)